jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ![Promote button on the project admins page][6]

-The project will refresh automatically and the newly promoted member's name is listed as a project admin and an email message is sent that shares the good news.
+The newly promoted member's name is listed as a project admin and an email message is sent that shares the good news.

 To demote a project admin, from the Project Admins page, select the admin whose privileges you want to remove and click **DEMOTE**.
 ![Project admin selected for demotion][8]

-After the project refreshes, the former project admin's name appears in the list of other members and an email notification is sent that notifies the user of the change.
+The former project admin's name appears in the list of other members and an email notification is sent that notifies the user of the change.

 [1]: images/invitemembers.png
 [2]: images/projadminspage1.png